2025 Solar Incentives Guide for Blackberry, IL - Tax Credits & Rebates

 Federal Solar Incentives

-To find out exactly how much the ITC could save you, get in touch with your local Blackberry solar panel installation expert.
+To know exactly how much the ITC could save you, contact your local Blackberry solar panel installer.

-In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
-After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
 Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives